-During your lifetime, all appropriate assets must be transferred into the name of your Revocable Living Trust to assist in avoiding Probate at your death.
-Initially, you are the Trustee (the person who controls trust assets).
-Upon your becoming incapacitated (or death), a Successor Trustee is named to manage the Trust assets for the benefit of the beneficiaries.
+During your lifetime, all appropriate assets must be transferred into the name of your trust to assist in avoiding probate.
+Initially, you are the trustee (the person who controls trust assets).
+Upon your becoming incapacitated (or death), a successor trustee is named to manage the trust assets for beneficiaries.

 Durable Power of Attorney for Finance